lu-will/CapstoneApp/README.md

 Functionality

-Allow the user to create a profile
+-Allow the user to create a profile
-User will be able to input answer daily journal prompts based on morning or evening User will be able to view past posts and sort by date Support for multiple users
+-User will be able to input answer daily journal prompts based on morning or evening -User will be able to view past posts and sort by date -Support for multiple users
-Random daily quote that appears at the top of the screen (stretch goal)
+-Random daily quote that appears at the top of the screen (stretch goal)

 Problem trying to solve

 Numerous studies have shown the benefits of journaling and the daily practice of gratitude to improve an individual’s quality of life.
 Generally the barrier to adopting a new habit is how accessible it is to the person.
 Since people tend to carry their phones with them at all times, an app based journal would allow for more consistent usage than a paper copy.

 Data Model

-Profile
+-Profile
-User’s name
+-User’s name
-Password
+-Password
-Prompt
+-Prompt
-Date
+-Date
-Morning Prompt
+-Morning Prompt
-Evening Prompt
+-Evening Prompt
-Quotes (Stretch Goal)
+-Quotes (Stretch Goal)
-A list of random quotes approx 200 - 300
+-A list of random quotes approx 200 - 300

 Schedule

 Week 1

  Implement database
  Create profile model
  User database
  Create prompt model
  Connect routes for accessing data
  Create profile
  Update profile
  Delete profile
  Create input fields
  Date
  Morning prompt
  Evening prompt

 Week 2

  HTML templates and build framework
  Register new user tab
  Navbar for morning and evening
  Homepage displays dates and pages
  CSS styling with materialize
  Add animations depending on time

 Week 3

  JavaScript for frontend
  Include stretch goal if additional time allows for it Completed product by end of week

 Week 4

  Last min bug fixes, style changes
  Presentation prep

 Post bootcamp

  Include stretch goal if not already added or automated email reminders